wp-plugins/book-review/readme.txt

 * Rating
 * Include post in archives

-If the *Book Info* section has been filled out, these details will appear in the post.
+If the *Book Info* section has been filled out, these details (with the exception of ISBN) will appear in the post.

 = Features =
+* Retrieve details about a book automatically from Google Books.
 * Position the review box either above or below the post's content.
 * Customizable background and border colours.
 * Ability to optionally show ratings on the home page when summary text is used.